Wang Yi 王毅

 Career: A long career in the Ministry of Foreign Affairs, specialising in Asia, with stints in Japan, including serving as Ambassador 2004-2007.
-Since 2008 has been Director of the Taiwan Affairs office of the State Council.
+From 2008 was Director of the Taiwan Affairs office of the State Council.

 Relevance to Tibet: Will implement China’s diplomatic offensive to soften government positions on Tibet and deter them from meeting the Dalai Lama.

 This is a “mini” profile, see information above right.
 Wang Yi is a member of the 19th CPC Central Committee.
 His experience in Japan is clearly considered valuable, given the current dispute over the Diayou/Senkaku Islands in the South China Sea.

 In his first speech as Foreign Minister, Wang said China will firmly safeguard sovereignty, security and development interests of the nation while holding up high the banner of peace, development, cooperation and mutual benefit.